-According to the new law, you would see what the state gives you and then add an additional $600.
-Right now the top amount in Florida is $275 per week.
-However, senators have urged governors to cap this to a maximum of what you were earning before you were unemployed.
+With this new law, you would see what the state gives you and then add an additional $600.
+Right now the maximum in Florida is $275 per week.
+However, senators have urged governors to reduce this to a maximum of what you were making before you were unemployed.

 Yes.
-The amount of time you can receive unemployment for has expanded from 3 months to four.
+The amount of time you can get unemployment benefits for has expanded from 3 months to four.
 They have also made it easier to qualify. (see below)

-Because of the Corona Virus pandemic, the federal government made changes to unemployment , which will grant eligibility to those that would not have been eligible before.
+Because of the Corona Virus pandemic, Congress made changes to unemployment regulations, which will let people be eligible that would not have been eligible before.

 Cares Act Eligibility states that individuals who are self-employed, independent contractors and nonprofit employees, those that are otherwise ineligible for State Reemployment Assistance benefits and those that have exhausted state and federal benefits may be eligible.

 You can apply for reemployment assistance (unemployment) online: https://connect.myflorida.com

 It is called the Workforce Innovation and Opportunity Act (WIOA). it is a jobs program.
 It provides no cost training grants to assist workers get trained, certified and placed in high demand careers such as IT, cyber-security, business intelligence, project management and more.
 The idea is that there are careers in which there are not enough certified workers and there are declining careers in which there are too many people.
 The Workforce Innovation and Opportunity Act (WIOA) addresses this issue by providing no cost funding for career training in high demand fields to those who are eligible for this grant.
 This training is designed to make your resume marketable so you can get hired and get back into the workforce.
 This is a grant, not a loan.
 If you qualify, everything is covered, even the exam.
 The amounts vary by county but can be as high as $10,000 depending where you live.